HerveMignot/jupyterlab_newsfeed/README.md

 # jupyterlab_hackernews

-a extension for latest hackernews
+An extension for the latest hackernews

 ## Prerequisites